mjastad/calm_workshop/alm/calm_workshop_alm.rst

 Application portfolio management (APM) is a framework for managing enterprise IT software applications and software-based services.
 APM provides managers with an inventory of the company's software applications and metrics to illustrate the business benefits of each application.

+Application portfolio management is a critical part of IT governance.
+It enables organizations to inventory and manage all their applications in a highly transparent manner.

+Application Portfolio Management is an approach to managing IT software applications and software-based services across the enterprise.
+Mapping the universe of software applications against a common set of strategic drivers of investment allows you to make critical decisions about which applications to maintain, invest, retire or consolidate.
+Our approach to APM is centered on cost, performance and strategic alignment with business needs.

 |image2|

 An APM system uses a scoring algorithm for generating reports about the value of each application and the health of the IT infrastructure as a whole.
 By gathering metrics like an application's age, how often it's used, the cost it takes to maintain it and its interrelationships with other applications, a manager can use more than just an educated guess to decide whether or not a particular application should be kept, updated, retired or replaced.